-NO YES

-Go to Bad debts in the next column.
+NO Go to Bad debts in the next column.
+YES Read on.

 Show superannuation expenses for the year of income.
 Do not include any amount that was a contribution for yourself.
 The deduction for your own superannuation contributions must be claimed at item D13 on your tax return (supplementary section).
-See question D13 in TaxPack 2006 supplement.
+See question D13 in TaxPack 2007 supplement.